nodejs/build/ansible/MANUAL_STEPS.md

 https://github.com/IBM/llvm-project/releases

-The clang backend requires the installation of the IBM OpenXL17 runtime and utilities package (Note that the utilities install will be added the playbooks in the future)
+The clang backend requires the installation of the IBM OpenXL17 runtime and parts of the utilities package.
+The utilties packages should be downloaded and installed automatically be the playbooks but the Runtime packages need to be done manually as per the collapsed section below.

 <details>
 <summary>IBM OpenXL 17 Runtime (Note: Requires IBM login)</summary>